 identify revisions required, thereby saving time after the oral examination (even if revisions change as a result of the candidate’s performance or the views of the other examiner);

-identify issues which may need to be discussed with the supervisor or may need to be reported to the appropriate school/department/division or Faculty PGR office.
+identify issues which may need to be discussed with the supervisor or may need to be reported to the appropriate PGR office.

-The examiners must exchange copies of their pre-oral examination reports either shortly prior to or at the pre oral examination meeting.
+The examiners must exchange copies of their pre-oral examination reports either shortly prior to or at the pre-oral examination meeting.
 Each completed Pre-Oral Examination Report Form must be submitted via the internal examiner in the University’s progression monitoring system along with the joint Examiners’ Report Form after the oral examination.

 Candidates can view the completed Pre-Oral Examination Report Form and the joint Examiners’ Report Form in the University’s progression monitoring system once the recommendation has been approved by the appropriate postgraduate research degrees committee.

-Examiners must not annotate the thesis with substantive comments.
-Only minor comments may be noted on the thesis
+Examiners must not annotate the thesis / dissertation with substantive comments.
+Only minor comments may be noted on the thesis / dissertation.

 11. The Oral Examination – Pre-Oral Examination Meeting